paul-hammant/tbd/content/continuous-integration/index.md

 ### Pipelines - further reading

-Note: Continuous Integration Pipelines are better described in the best selling [Publications - Continuous Delivery](/publications#continuous-delivery-july-27-2010) book.
+Note: Continuous Integration Pipelines are better described in the bestselling [Publications - Continuous Delivery](/publications#continuous-delivery-july-27-2010) book.
 So are dozens of nuanced, lean inspired concepts for teams pushing that far.